 Unfortunately, radio frequency (RF) channels cannot be randomly selected for use in radio devices.
 They must be selected to avoid known frequencies in use, FCC restrictions on the location of devices, and even interference between your own RF devices.
-The factory defined frequencies (Groups 01A-24) selected by Telex for this RadioComTM system are chosen to minimize possible interference.
+The factory defined frequencies (Groups 01A-24) selected for this system are chosen to minimize possible interference.